 Break out the drill and make this standing desk using a TV console and adjustable desk legs.

 Get Creative With What You Have

 Take a counter, a crate, a box, whatever you have, and turn it into a standing desk.
-While your odds and ends desk may not be the most stylish desk in the office, your health will still thank you for standing.
-Our assistant editor, Hannah, turned her kitchen counter into her workstation by using a Tupperware container.
+While you may not have the most stylish desk in the office, your health will still thank you for standing.

-You have the facts and you have the solutions.
-Will you get off your seat and onto your feet?
+Now that you have the facts and the solutions, there’s just one final question: will you get off your seat and onto your feet?

 READ THIS NEXT: 27 No Sweat Ideas to Get You Moving